This Section Includes:

 Pinehurst, NC 28374

-For more information of to make a referral to our Intensive Outpatient Services, call (910) 715-1523.
+For more information of to make a referral to our Intensive Outpatient Services or Partial Hospitalization Program, call (910) 715-1523.

 For transfers or direct admissions to Inpatient Psychiatry at FirstHealth Moore Regional Hospital in Pinehurst, call the FirstHealth Transfer Center at (910) 715-BEDS (715-2337).
 Clinical information will be requested about the patient.